zupaazhai/jFindOA-plugin/README.md

 # jFindOA-plugin
-jQuery plugin for finding in array object like SQL syntax
+jQuery plugin for finding data record in array object like SQL syntax
-//